MCP Tool Reference

 1. List recent open exceptions: "Show me all open incidents in production from the last 24 hours"

-2. Get full details on a specific one: "Get the details for incident #847 including the stack trace"
+2. Get full details on a specific incident: "Get the details for incident #847 including the stack trace"

 Triaging a batch of incidents